Clear Gel Essentials: Your Skincare Checklist

 How to Choose the Right Clear Gel for Your Skin Type

 Real talk—not every clear gel will work for everyone.
 Your skin type plays a huge role in which formulas will become your holy grails and which ones might cause issues.
 Here's how to navigate the options based on what your skin actually needs.
+Try different gel formulations to find your perfect match - that's what Trial Orders are for.

 For Oily and Acne-Prone Skin